Islanders fire coach Barry Trotz after missing playoffs

 AP Hockey Writer

-General manager Lou Lamoriello made the surprising announcement Monday, more than a week after the regular season ended.
-Trotz had one year left on his five-year contract.

-“It would be a tremendous understatement to say this was not an easy decision,” Lamoriello said on a conference call.
-“Unfortunately it is my role to make the best decisions for the organization. … I believe this group of players needs a new voice.”

-Lamoriello declined to give reasons for why he believed a new voice was needed.
+Barry Trotz was fired as coach of the New York Islanders on Monday, with general manager Lou Lamoriello saying he felt the team needed a new voice.

-Trotz coached the Islanders to playoff appearances in each of his first three years with them, reaching the Eastern Conference final in 2020 and 2021 before losing to the eventual Stanley Cup-champion Tampa Bay Lightning.
+Trotz lost his job after four seasons with the Islanders and the first without a playoff appearance.
+The 59-year-old who ranks among the most successful coaches in NHL history and won the Stanley Cup with Washington in 2018 guided the Islanders to the Eastern Conference final each of the previous two years before losing to eventual champion Tampa Bay.

+Lamoriello declined to explain why he thought “a new voice” was necessary.

+“I’d rather not get into any of the reasons because that’s my job upon the information that I have and I experienced to make these type of decisions,” the 79-year-old longtime hockey executive said on a conference call.
+“Those are not questions that I will answer as far as what I thought.
+It’s obviously that I thought quite a bit to make this type of a decision.”

 A series of events outside Trotz’s control contributed to the Islanders missing the playoffs this year.
 While their new arena was being finished, they opened the season on a 13-game road trip and were hit with a string of coronavirus-related absences and injuries that derailed their season.

 Lamoriello said the choice to move on from Trotz was not made primarily about what happened this past season.
-He said, “Tis is certainly a business decision as far as hockey and winning.”
+He said, “This is certainly a business decision as far as hockey and winning.”

-Trotz joined the Islanders in the summer of 2018 after winning the Stanley Cup earlier that year with the Washington Capitals.
-The Capitals decided at the time not to rework Trotz’s contract despite the championship and granted him his release.
+Trotz had one year remaining on his contract, which would have put him in the same situation he was in with the Capitals.
+They decided in the summer of 2018 not to rework Trotz’s contract despite the championship and granted him his release.

+Days later, he joined the Islanders, who had just put Lamoriello in charge of a franchise that had not won a championship since its early 1980s dynasty.
+New York went 152-102-34 in the regular season and 28-21 in the playoffs under Trotz, the organization’s most success in more than two decades.

+Lamoriello said Trotz’s contract status did not factor into his decision.
+A message sent to Trotz’s agent seeking comment was not immediately returned.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports